TimKenobi/ADCommandsTeamsBot/SETUP.md

 2. Test session timeout functionality
 3. Verify role-based access control

-### 8.3 Check Logs
+### 8.3 Check Logs and Web GUI

 1. Review application logs in Azure
 2. Check audit database for command history
-3. Verify Rapid7 command execution
+3. Access the web GUI to monitor commands and audit logs
+4. Verify commands are being sent to the correct Teams channels

 ## Step 9: Monitoring and Maintenance